vishvAsa/AgamaH/AryaH/hinduism/sAmya-vaiShamye/AchAraH/kriyAH/homaH/visheShaH/aupAsanam.md

 The below is copied from other sources - does not necessarily reflect a particular person's opinion fully.

 ### Duration
-- Once you are used to the procedure and have the constituents handy, it should not take more than 20 min per kalam. -V
+- Once you are used to the procedure and have the constituents handy, it should not take more than 20 min per kAla. -V

 ### Travel
 #### yajamAna-substitute